hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 : A stable cryptographic identity derived via ACE-GF.
 An identity may correspond to one or more public/private key pairs, addresses, or identifiers, depending on the application context in which ACE-GF is applied.
+An Identity in ACE-GF is defined by the ability to reconstruct the underlying Root Entropy Value (REV); loss of this ability renders the identity cryptographically unreachable.

 **Context**
-: An explicit domain-separation parameter used by ACE-GF to ensure that derived material for different purposes, algorithms, or applications remains cryptographically isolated.
+: An explicit domain-separation parameter, as defined in the context of Key Derivation Functions **[NIST-SP800-108]**, used by ACE-GF to ensure that derived material for different purposes, algorithms, or applications remains cryptographically isolated.

 **Rekeying**
-: The process of changing credentials associated with an existing identity while preserving the underlying identity semantics.
-In ACE-GF, rekeying does not require persistent state or regeneration of the identity.
+: The process of updating the authorization metadata (Sealed Artifact) to associate new credentials with an existing identity while preserving the underlying identity semantics.
+Unlike traditional key rotation, ACE-GF rekeying does not modify the underlying Root Entropy Value (REV).

 **Profile**
 : A specification that defines how ACE-GF is applied within a specific